mematron/IDK-Web-App/README.md

 # IDK-Web-App
 A web app made for Apple Retail

-This is a custom web application made at and for Apple Retail in 2008.
+This is a custom web application made for Apple Retail in 2007.
 It was made to provide a quick reference for Specialists to common questions on the sales floor.
 It was made to run on an iPhone with a native look and at speeds.
 Although this iteration was not deployed on